Trevor Kirczenow

-Trevor Kirczenow (born 1985) is a transgender health researcher and diabetes healthcare advocate.
+Trevor MacDonald (née Kirczenow; born 1985) is a transgender health researcher and diabetes healthcare advocate.
 He is an author and community organizer in the field of LGBTQ lactation and infant feeding.
-He has run twice as a candidate for the Liberal Party of Canada.
+He has run three times as a candidate for the Liberal Party of Canada.

 Biography

 Kirczenow earned a Bachelor of Political Science honours degree from the University of British Columbia.

 Research

 In 2014, Kirczenow formed a research team through the University of Ottawa which obtained funding from the Canadian Institutes of Health Research to conduct qualitative research about transmasculine individuals' experiences of pregnancy, birthing, and feeding their newborns.

 The group's research paper, "Transmasculine individuals’ experiences with lactation, chestfeeding, and gender identity: a qualitative study," contains the first known use of the word "chestfeeding" in the title of an academic paper, which is a term preferred by some transmasculine individuals to describe their lactation and nursing relationship.

 Kirczenow says "There is this assumption that goes along with the ‘born in the wrong body’ narrative, that if you are a trans guy you would want a hysterectomy and never use your body to carry a pregnancy."
 He noted that none of the participants' surgeons discussed the potential for future chestfeeding before performing top surgery, and that "the range of experiences and showing more nuance, more complexity, about transgender lives is what is most important in this study."